bugisthegod/techmart-ecommerce-frontend/README.md

 1. User selects items in cart
 2. Navigate to checkout page
 3. Select or create shipping address
-4. Choose payment method
+4. Choose payment method (Credit Card via Stripe, PayPal, or Cash on Delivery)
+5. For credit card payments:
+   - Enter card details in secure Stripe form
+   - Stripe handles 3D Secure authentication if required
+   - Test with card: 4242 4242 4242 4242 (any future expiry, any CVC)
-5. Review order summary
+6. Review order summary
-6. Complete payment (Stripe integration)
+7. Complete payment
-7. Order confirmation with order ID
+8. Order confirmation with order ID

 ### Order Management
 1. View all orders with filters (All, Pending, Paid, Shipped, etc.)